Smoking and Respiratory Diseases

 If you don't already exercise, start to increase your physical activity to improve

-sleeping and eating will help you cope with quitting.
+and eating habits will help you cope with quitting.

 most communities.
-And, there are also programs available by phone and Internet.
+There are also programs available by phone and online:

-There are both prescription and over-the-counter medications that can help you stop
+There are both prescription and over-the-counter medicines that can help you stop

 smoking.
-Talk with your health care provider about these medications and whether or
+Talk with your healthcare provider about these medicines and whether or not

 Nicotine patch.
 Nicotine is delivered through the skin.